nuxtlabs/demo-blog-nuxt-content/content/articles/2022-white-house-crypto-crackdown-coming.md

 #### Steps

-- Instructs office OSTP (Office of Science and Technology Policy) to create digital assets research and development agenda.
+- Instruct office OSTP (Office of Science and Technology Policy) to create digital assets research and development agenda.
   NSF (National Science Foundation) will back social science and education research that develops methods of informing, educating and training diverse groups of stakeholders.